How to Master the Art of (Real) Barbecue

 What do I need for great barbecue?

-Other than the barbecue pit itself, you’ll need the meat, a range of seasonings and marinades, a good quality vinegar to add acid to those marinades, bumping backyard music, and a selection of barbecue tools.
+First of all, you need a grill, smoker, or smoke pit.
+Some combi ovens can also be used as smokers.
+Other than that, you’ll need the meat, a range of seasonings and marinades, a good quality vinegar to add acid to those marinades, bumping backyard music, and a selection of barbecue tools.

 Do you have any recipe suggestions?